-Zakat is a ritual that has two dimensions, namely vertical and horizontal, which mean as a form of obedience to Allah (vertical) and as an obligation to fellow humans (horizontal).
+Zakat is a ritual and has two dimensions, namely vertical and horizontal, which mean as a form of obedience to Allah (vertical) and as an obligation to fellow humans (horizontal).
 Zakat is also often referred to as maaliyah ijtihadiyah.
-The level of importance of zakat can be seen from the number of verses (ayat) (around 82 verses) that juxtapose the commandments of zakat with the commands for prayer (salat).
-(Dauly, 2018)
+The level of importance of zakat can be seen from the number of verses (ayat) (around 82 verse) that juxtapose the commandments of zakat with the commands for prayer (salate Dauly, 2018)

-The obligation of zakat in Islam has fundamental implications, besides being closely related to divine aspects, zakat is also closely related to economic and social issues.
-Related to the divine aspect (hablunminallah) several verses of the al-Qur'an emphasize the problem of zakat, including 27 verses that juxtapose the obligation of zakat with the obligation to pray simultaneously (Bahri S, 2016).
+that juxtapose the commandments of zakat with the commands for prayer (salated Dauly, 2018) he obligation of zakat in Islam has fundamental implications, besides being closely related to divine aspects, zakat is also closely related to economic and social issues.
+Related to the divine aspect (hablunminallah) several verses of the al-Qur'an emphasize the problem of zakat, including 27 verses that juxtapose the obligation of zakat with the obligation of zakat with the obligation of zakat and the obligation of zakat with the obligation o

 Zakat funds can be an incentive for the poor as part of efforts to help him become an economically productive recipient if the funds are distributed sustainably.
-In addition, zakat funds can free their recipients from poverty and improve their living standards(Abu Bakar and Abd Ghani, 2011).
+In addition, zakat funds can free their recipients from poverty and improve their living standards(Abu kar and Abd Ghani, 2011).
 By zakat given to mustahiq as a support for increasing the use of productive zakat.
 The development of productive zakat is done in the form of business capital.
 This concept was developed because the micro-enterprises of mustahiq are unable to access capital from formal financial institutions such as banks and others.
 In fact, the micro-enterprises of mustahiq have great potential to be developed.
 These Micro-enterprises are feasible but nonbankable (Dwi Wulansari and Hendra Setiawan, 2014).

-One of the efforts to empower the zakat mustahiq economy is the halal certification of zakat mustahiq goods and services, which in fact are Micro, Small and Medium Enterprises (MSME) entrepreneurs.
+One of the efforts to empower the zalat mustahiq economy is the halal certification of zakat mustahiq goods and services, which in fact are Micro, small and Medium Enterprises (MSME) entrepreneurs.
 One of the efforts in empowering the economy of zakat mustahiq is halal certification of goods and services products of zakat mustahiq as a MSME.
 The tendency of Muslim consumers to compile halal products is increasing (halal awareness).
 The few factors that influence consumers such as religious beliefs, self identity, marketing mix, and halal certification labels (Prayoga, 2018).